neelsmith/coursecal/README.md

 `FILEPATH` is a relative or absolute path to a plain-text file with your daily schedule.

+Example: `amm cal.sc 2016 8 24 MWF mysyllabus.txt` would read the file `mysyllabus.txt` and create a Monday, Wednesday, Friday schedule beginning the week of Aug.
+24, 2016.

 ## The file format

 Content for the daily schedule is in a plain text file with the record for each day on a single line.
 The structure of the plain text file is as follows: